 And (important to know):

-canonicals are a recommendation you express to Google - no requirement.
+Canonicals are a recommendation you express to Google - no requirement.
 Google can still choose which version they prefer.
-We've seen sites trying to rank for a certain URL and Google still picked another one, ignoring the canonical directive.
+We've seen sites trying to rank for a certain URL.
+And Google still picked another one, ignoring the canonical directive.

-Our recommendation for proper Shopify SEO is to make sure that both, Google's crawler and users, don't even see version 1 below the /collection/ directory, and only see the shorter version.
+For Shopify SEO tips, make sure that both Google's crawler and users don't even see version 1 below the /collection/ directory and only see the shorter version.
 This should solve your problems in this case.Make sure to optimize your site structure by keeping it simple with SEO-friendly structured data.
 It’s also ideal to follow Good URL structure design best practices.

 So, when you'd like to avoid Google indexing content, you need to use noindex directives within your theme file: